Frequently Asked Questions (FAQs)

 • The first opportunity for public input will be in June 2021.
 Please continue to visit the project website for ongoing updates.
 Every task presented before has a public engagement opportunity.

-• he National Environmental Policy Act (NEPA) OF 1969 requires that federally funded projects evaluate their overall impact on the environment.
+• The National Environmental Policy Act (NEPA) of 1969 requires that federally funded projects evaluate their overall impact on the environment.
 This process will be performed once viable alternatives have been developed for evaluations of potential impacts to the human and natural environment.

 Once the planning study portion of a project is complete, the NEPA evaluations may begin.
 An Environmental Assessment (EA) is a document that describes various environmental resources, evaluates potential impacts, answers public comments, and provides decision makers with enough information to determine if the project results in no significant impacts.
 Once the EA is finalized, it will be available for public review, and a Public Hearing will be held to provide the public with a chance to comment on the EA.
 Once these comments are addressed FHWA would approve the EA and issue a decision document.